 Given an example WU log, follow these steps to diagnose the issue:

-1) Filter the log on “FAILED” (case-sensitive) and pipe/redirect those lines to a separate file.
-For example, this could be done in Powershell like so:
+1. Filter the log on “FAILED” (case-sensitive) and pipe/redirect those lines to a separate file.
+This could be done in Powershell as in this example:

 Select-String -Path "*.log" -Pattern "FAILED" -CaseSensitive > failures.txt

 One other tool that can also be used for viewing Windows Update logs and filtering them is CMTrace, which is part of the Microsoft System Center 2012 R2 Configuration Manager: